TNOCS/scenario-generator/src/assets/about.md

 ## Advanced

-Adding extra dimensions requires some manually editing of the code and a JSON file, there is not a simpler way yet.
+Adding extra dimensions requires some manual editing of the code and a JSON file, there is not a simpler way yet.

-Issues with the tool can be reported at <a href="https://github.com/tnocs/scenario-generator" target="_blank">Github</a>
+Issues with the tool can be reported on <a href="https://github.com/tnocs/scenario-generator" target="_blank">Github</a>